quantixed/CellMigration/README.md

 # CellMigration
 Analysis of cell migration in Igor Pro

-This is a set of functions to load and analyse cell migration in Igor.
+This is a set of functions to load particle tracks and analyse cell migration in Igor.
 Particles are tracked manually in ImageJ/FIJI.

 Migrate function